-All new programs will be evaluated to determine efficacy of utilizing JJCPA funds for the specified target populations and related outcomes.
+All new programs will be evaluated to determine efficacy of utilizing JJCPA funds for the specified target populations and capture related treatment outcomes and measure fidelity to program design.

 B. Identifying and Prioritizing Focus Areas

 Identify and prioritize the neighborhoods, schools, and other areas of the county that face the most significant public safety risk from juvenile crime.